-Helen is Co-Director of Swindon Poetry Festival and co-edits the online poetry film journal Poetry Film Live.
+Helen is Co-Director of The Big Poetry Weekend in Swindon and co-edits the online poetry film journal Poetry Film Live.

 Films shown at: